GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 The StatementClass has the following attributes:

+* *isUndirected: bool* - This flag indicates that a statement defined by this statement class has no direction.
+It can be used and navigated in both directions.
 * *subjectClasses* - A collection of references to ResourceClass elements to define the allowed types for the Statement subject.
 * *objectClasses* - A collection of references to ResourceClass elements to define the allowed types for the Statement object.